-What’s really very good about Thailand is that, despite the fact that I made some very last minute bookings, I ended up paying the same prices that I had paid months before, for both, my newly booked hotel in Chiang Rai and my flight from Chiang Rai to Bangkok.
+What’s really very good about Thailand is that, despite the fact that I made some very last minute bookings, I ended up paying the same prices that I had paid months before for, both, my newly booked hotel in Chiang Rai and my flight from Chiang Rai to Bangkok.
 I was sad because I was going to miss Krabi, but it really made no sense to go there.
 The weather was absolutely superb in the northern part of Thailand.

 ABOUT CHIANG RAI

 Chiang Rai is 860km north of Bangkok and around 200km north-east of Chiang Mai.
-The Golden Triangle, the point where borders of Thailand, Laos and Myanmar meet, is 55km north-east of the city.
+The Golden Triangle, a point where borders of Thailand, Laos and Myanmar meet, is 55km north-east of the city.
 Chiang Rai was established in 1262, as the capital city in the reign of King Mangrai.
 The Mae Kok River runs along Chiang Rai’s north side and joins the Mekong River some 40km north-east of the city.

 Chiang Rai is much smaller than Chiang Mai and it’s less popular as a tourist destination.
 There were foreign tourists in Chiang Rai too, but nowhere near in numbers in which their presence was visible in Chiang Mai.

-There was nothing like that in Chiang Rai, at least, not at that level.
+There was nothing like that in Chiang Rai, at least not at that level.
 Chiang Rai seemed like an authentic Thai city and I thoroughly enjoyed that aspect.

 MY TRAVEL FROM CHIANG MAI TO CHIANG RAI

 I travelled by bus from Chiang Mai to Chiang Rai.
 The distance between these two cities is not big.
-But, it took over four hours to arrive to Chiang Rai.
+But it took over four hours to arrive to Chiang Rai.
 There is no rail that connects these two cities.

 I bought my bus ticket at the Chiang Mai bus station, several days before my travel date.
 You can also buy bus tickets in tourist agencies in the old town in Chiang Mai.
 The bus station is not far from the city centre, however be careful and allow plenty of time if you go there.
 That day when I went to purchase my ticket, it took over an hour to arrive to the station, because of a nearly static traffic.
 Otherwise, it took less than 10 minutes to arrive back to the centre, as there was almost no traffic coming back from the bus station.